SylviBlossom/LC-SimpleWeatherDisplay/README.md

-# TemplateMod
+# SimpleWeatherDisplay
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+Adds a simple weather display to the ship screen